 To provide you with some dog friendly holiday inspiration, read our blog entitled: The top 10 dog friendly holidays in the UK.

 COVID travel post lockdown is going to look and feel very different in the UK and around the world.
 However, this means that your journey will be more safe, comfortable, and enjoyable than ever before!

 Free Spirit Travel Insurance believes that everyone has the right to travel, no matter their age, disability, or medical condition.
 Therefore, we hope that our COVID travel guide will give you the confidence to travel once again.

 When can I travel?

-From April 12th you can go on a domestic holiday or staycation if you’re staying in self-catered accommodation.
+From April 12th we have been able to go on a domestic holiday or staycation – if you’re staying in self-catered accommodation.
 Pub gardens and outdoor restaurants will also be open.